 - Members of certain Indian tribes;

-- Individuals who are given a hardship exemption by HHS;
+- Individuals who are given a hardship exemption;

 - Individuals who experience a gap in coverage for less than a continuous three-month period (may only be used for one period without coverage per year);